User-Generated Content (UGC) in Social Media Marketing

 A recent analysis by WPP Media revealed that for the first time, more than half of all content-driven advertising revenue will come from platforms and content created by individuals rather than professional media outlets.
 That includes everything from TikToks and YouTube videos to podcast clips, reviews, and social media posts made by everyday users and content creators.

-UGC, which stands for User-Generated Content, includes anything created by your audience rather than your brand itself.
+UGC, which stands for User-Generated Content, refers to content created by your audience rather than by your brand.
 This might be:

 - A customer’s Instagram photo using your product